 |To deliver effective pain management, support and care that can dramatically improve quality of life for both the patient and their family.

-|Can I still receive curative treatments?||Yes.
-Palliative Care and curative treatments can be received at the same time.||No. Hospice patients have exhausted all curative treatments or found that treatments would do more harm than good.
+|No. Hospice patients have exhausted all curative treatments or found that treatments would do more harm than good.

 |Most treatments and medications are covered by Medicare, Medicaid, Insurance or Private Pay.

 |As long as your illness has reduced your life expectancy to a matter of months.

 |A team of nurses, social workers, pharmacists, chaplains, and health professionals led by your primary care physician.

 Frequently Asked Questions

-Can I receive Palliative Care at home?
+Can I Receive Palliative Care at Home?

-Although Palliative Care is usually given in hospitals, sometimes it can take place at nursing homes or assisted living facilities.
-Palliative Care can also be performed as outpatient treatment at home.
-After discharge from a hospital or physician’s visit, you, your doctor and the palliative care team can discuss the possibility of obtaining Palliative outpatient care.
+Although palliative care is usually given in hospitals, sometimes it can take place at nursing homes or assisted living facilities.
+Palliative care can also be performed as outpatient treatment at home.
+After discharge from a hospital or physician’s visit, you, your doctor and the palliative care team can discuss the possibility of obtaining palliative outpatient care.
 Being in the comfort of your own home can help reduce tension and aid in your healing process.

-Who pays for Palliative Care?
+Who Pays for Palliative Care?

-Most insurance plans, Medicare and Medicaid should cover all or part of your Palliative care treatment.
+Most insurance plans, Medicare and Medicaid should cover all or part of your palliative care treatment.
 Self-pay is also an option.
 If cost is a concern to you, once of the palliative care team social workers can help find a payment solution.
 Our aim is to make the process as stress free for you and your family as possible.
 Avita Home Health & Hospice will not turn anyone away due to an inability to pay.

-How does Palliative Care treat the patient?
+How Does Palliative Care Treat the Patient?

-Palliative Care provides holistic care, focusing on the entire person, not just the disease or illness.
+Palliative care provides holistic care, focusing on the entire person, not just the disease or illness.
 Team members can address any social, psychological, emotional, physical or spiritual need that you may have so suffering can be reduced and quality of life improved.
-Patient families will also benefit from the Palliative Care Team as they are given the same support that is being delivered to you.
+Patient families will also benefit from the palliative care team as they are given the same support that is being delivered to you.
 By helping to ease stress, attention will be concentrated on where it will do the most good, keeping you healthy, comfortable and in charge of your medical plan and choices.

-How can I receive Palliative Care?
+How Can I Receive Palliative Care?

-Palliative Care is available by talking with your doctor, nurse or health care professional.
+Palliative care is available by talking with your doctor, nurse or health care professional.